Arash217/real-time-web-1819/README.md

 - Comments statistics to see the comments per minute for a search, and top 10 searches all time (of all users)
 - Login system to keep track of a user's search history

+## API
+The app uses [Reddit SSE Stream](https://github.com/pushshift/reddit_sse_stream) to get a live feed of real-time Reddit data.
+Note: This isn't the official Reddit API.